 - Adaptational Heroism: Popular adaptations, especially the 1996 and 2002 Hong Kong adaptations, portrayed him as a wise and merciful master and downplayed his naiveness and hypocrisy; a reversal from his original portrayal in the novel.

-- Adaptational Wimp: There are stories of the historical event that pre-date Journey to the West and in these stories he is much more competent.
+- Adaptational Wimp: There are stories of the historical event that pre-dates Journey to the West and in these stories he is much more competent.
 His weakness here is to better show off Wukong.

 - The Atoner: It's not brought up often but he's atoning for something in his previous life as the Golden Cicada, one of the Buddha's disciples.
 He disagreed with Buddha (or at least ignored his teachings) and so he was demoted to a lesser soul and reborn in China.